After wildfires, Washington’s outdoors industry braces for smoky summers ahead

 During the worst air-quality days on Aug.
 20-22, several businesses and organizations saw significant effects.

-Campbell’s Resort on Lake Chelan reported several cancellations and webcam footage showed nearly empty beaches Argosy Cruises temporarily suspended operations for a day and several kayak-rental businesses closed, and Seattle Parks and Recreation’s concierge program canceled several park activities.
+Campbell’s Resort on Lake Chelan reported several cancellations, and webcam footage showed nearly empty beaches in the area.
+Around Seattle, Argosy Cruises suspended operations for a day, several kayak-rental businesses closed and Seattle Parks and Recreation’s concierge program canceled several park activities.

-The program’s lead concierge, Philip Craft, said several of his concierges had reported low turnout and visitors wearing masks at some downtown Seattle parks.
+The program’s lead concierge, Philip Craft, said several of his staff members had reported low turnout and visitors wearing masks at some downtown Seattle parks.
 Victor Steinbrueck Park near Pike Place Market was probably the most affected, said Craft.
 On the worst air-quality days, the park, which usually sees close to 300 visitors, “just turned dead,” he said.

 Most Read Local Stories